Discover what constitutes a mid-cap stock, and learn about investing in mid-cap stocks.

 “Middle of the road” is a term that sometimes gets a bad name.
 To some, it might imply dull, or mediocre.
 That’s not the case, however, with mid-cap stocks.
 While the big boppers in the Dow and Nasdaq tend to hog the spotlight, midsize companies are worth keeping an eye on for several reasons.

 What is a mid-cap?
 These stocks are traditionally companies with market capitalizations of $2 billion to $10 billion, although definitions vary, and sometimes mid-caps get lumped in with large-caps (more on that below).
 For comparison, the average market cap of the 30 Dow Jones stocks is nearly $230 billion.

 Mid-caps can seem like an overlooked “middle child” of the markets, lacking the curb appeal of hot, small-cap startups or the name recognition and muscle of large-caps.
 But investing in mid-cap stocks can be a worthwhile component of a portfolio strategy.

-Commonly followed mid-cap benchmarks include the S&P 400 Index, Russell Midcap Index (a subset of the Russell 1000 and Russell 3000), and CRSP indexes (Center for Research in Security Prices).
+Commonly followed mid-cap benchmarks include the S&P 400 Index, Russell Midcap Index (a subset of the Russell 3000), and CRSP indexes (Center for Research in Security Prices).
 There are also several exchange-traded funds (ETFs) based on mid-cap stocks.
 The Russell Midcap Index symbol is RMCC, and its performance can be tracked on the thinkorswim® platform from TD Ameritrade (see figure 1).

 A typical mid-cap (sometimes called “medium-cap”) stock is one that’s moved beyond its start-up phase, established itself in a market or industry, and is growing.
 It’s not too young, yet not “too old.”
 Therefore, these companies can offer more potential for growth than large-cap stocks while carrying less risk than small-caps.